nekelpatrick/smart-summary-app/README.md

 This is a monorepo containing:

-- `apps/frontend`: Next.js frontend application
+- `apps/frontend`: Next.js frontend application with TypeScript and Tailwind CSS
-- `apps/backend`: FastAPI backend service
+- `apps/backend`: FastAPI backend service with Python

+## Features

+- Text summarization using LLM technology
+- Real-time streaming of summary results
+- Clean, responsive UI
+- Error handling and validation
+- Character and word count statistics

+## Tech Stack

+### Frontend
+- Next.js with TypeScript
+- Tailwind CSS for styling
+- React hooks for state management
+- Fetch API for data fetching and streaming

+### Backend
+- FastAPI (Python)
+- OpenAI API integration (configurable for other LLM providers)
+- Server-sent events for streaming responses
+- Environment-based configuration

 ## Setup Instructions